waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Re-validate After Interruptions:** If a validated path fails or is interrupted, DO NOT assume the remainder is valid.
 Re-validate from the new position or break the remaining path into smaller, individually validated segments.
 *   **Proactive `map_analyzer_agent` Use:** For complex routes or finding paths between known points (especially after a few manual attempts with short segments fail), use `map_analyzer_agent` instead of repeated failed self-plotted paths.
 Carefully translate its coordinate paths to button presses, possibly validating in chunks.
 *   **Navigable `navigation_goal_coordinates`:** Ensure `navigation_goal_coordinates` always target a navigable tile, not an NPC or impassable tile.
 *   **Map Marker Usage (IMMEDIATE & ABSOLUTE):** *Immediately* mark confirmed dead ends/impassable tiles (🚫), key navigational turns/points (📍), important warps (🚪, with destination), defeated trainers (☠️), and event-triggering/blocking NPCs (❗ or ℹ️) after discovery/use.
-Essential for spatial understanding.
 Ensure NPC location markers are updated based on the *latest* Game State Information.
 *   **Pikachu Interaction:** Account for turning mechanic if moving onto Pikachu's tile from a non-facing direction.
 *   **`navigable="false"` is Absolute:** If XML shows `navigable="false"`, it is IMPASSABLE by player.
 Trust this attribute explicitly.
 *   **Full Path Execution:** When a multi-step path is validated, provide the *entire* sequence of button presses in the `buttons_to_press` array for that turn.
 Partial execution leads to path desynchronization and wasted turns.

-# Key Learnings (Consolidated)
-*   **Youngster Gym Escort Event (Recurring):** Youngster NPC (ID 5) has repeatedly initiated dialogue and forcibly moved the player to the Pewter Gym entrance.
-His final dialogue is "If you have the right stuff, go take on BROCK!".
-His position after this event varies (e.g., (18,19) then (36,17)).
-Need a strategy to bypass his trigger zones or known locations if trying to exit east.
-*   **Path Execution & Discrepancies:** Errors in translating coordinate paths to button presses or misinterpreting current position can lead to 'unexpected jumps' or perceived XML vs. Screen discrepancies.
-Trust Game State and XML as truth.
-*   **Tile Traversal & Movement Rules:**
-    *   **Ledges:** Confirmed one-way movement.
-Cannot move UP onto a ledge tile from a tile with a higher Y-coordinate.
-Example: Blocked from moving Up from (29,31) to ledge at (29,30) in Pewter City.
-*   **Map Tile Changes:** Some map tiles in Pewter City have changed from 'impassable' to 'ground' (e.g., (27,15)-(27,18)) or vice-versa (e.g., (34,20), (35,15)-(35,16), (35,21), (35,22)) during gameplay.
-The triggers for these changes are unknown.
-These changes significantly impact pathing.

 # Recent Events (Pewter City - Pathing Focus)
 *   **Current Location:** (28,19) facing Up.
 Pikachu at (28,20).
 Super Nerd (ID 3) at (28,18) blocks path North.